GalacticCampaigns/SWSE-GM_Toolkit/docs/gm_ai_guidelines/instructions-JSON_Updater.md

 2\.
 Overall Structure of the Edit File
 --------------------------------------

-The edit file itself must be a JSON array.
+The edit file itself must be a JSON Array, starting with `[` and ending with `]`.
 Each element in this array is an "edit request object."
-This structure allows for batching multiple edits, potentially across different data files, in a single transaction.
+A single file can contain multiple edit request objects to perform a batch of updates.

 Example Root Structure:

     [
       {
-        "target_file_key": "string",
+        "target_file_key": "filename_base#collection_name",
-        "action": "string",
+        "action": "update",
-        "is_single_object": false,
         "identifier": {"key": "value"},
         "payload": [
           {"op": "operation", "path": "/path_relative_to_record", "value": "new_value"}
         ]
       },
       {
-        "target_file_key": "string",
+        "target_file_key": "some_other_file",
-        "action": "string",
+        "action": "add",
-        "is_single_object": true,
+        "is_single_object": false,
-        "identifier": {},
-        "payload": [
+        "payload": { ... }
-          {"op": "operation", "path": "/path_from_data_wrapper_content_root", "value": "new_value"}
-        ]
       }
     ]